Laura Ashley's e-commerce channel is now an established sales channel for the company, seeing 63% growth in sales year on year.

 Fashion retailer L K Bennett has launched a mobile commerce application for the iPhone, iTouch and iPad, allowing users to browse and purchase products using...

 Software piracy rates have remained fairly stable over the last couple of years hovering at the 27% mark costing the industry millions in wasted revenue.
-Getting that figure down has been the aim of various groups and vendors but it has proved to be difficult so far with companies and individuals c

 The government has reiterated its commitment to using open source

 More than two-thirds of internet users say Google's instant search tool is a disappointment

 Europe has proposed a global Internet Treaty to protect the net from political interference and place into international law its principles of openness.

 Thomas Cook has signed a contract with Capgemini to modernise its IT infrastructure

 More than a third of BusinessObjects users are not happy with product owner SAP

 Robust demand for hardware and software licenses helped Oracle push up its fiscal Q1 profits and sales close to 20% and 50% respectively.
 In the trading period ended 31 August, earnings reached $1.3bn on the back of revenues of $7.5bn.